usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 Department determined that WCAG 2.1 Level AA is the appropriate technical standard for accessibility to adopt in subpart H of this part.
-WCAG 2.1 Level AA includes success criteria that are especially helpful for people with disabilities using mobile devices, people with low vision, and people with cognitive or learning disabilities.
-36 Support for WCAG 2.1 Level AA as the appropriate technical standard came from a variety of commenters.
+WCAG 2.1 Level AA includes success criteria that are especially helpful for people with disabilities using mobile devices, people with low vision, and people with cognitive or learning disabilities. {% fn 36 %} Support for WCAG 2.1 Level AA as the appropriate technical standard came from a variety of commenters.
 Commenters supporting the adoption of WCAG 2.1 Level AA noted that is a widely used and accepted industry standard.
 At least one such commenter noted that